Christophe-Foyer/PyFEA/README.md

 __Note:__ PyFEA is currently in the early stages of development and will evolve significantly over the course of the next few months.

 ## About
-PyFEA is built to be an extendable suite for FEA analysis in python, as this is a work in progress, no documentation is currently provided but examples will be added to the examples folder as they are created.
+PyFEA is built to be an extendable suite for FE analysis in python, as this is a work in progress, no documentation is currently provided but examples will be added to the examples folder as they are created.

 ## Current progress
 - Interface with the [gmsh api](https://gitlab.onelab.info/gmsh/gmsh/blob/master/api/gmsh.py) for meshing